p4w3o/mother/README.md

 # Mother Project

+English version of the README.

+Pour la version française, voir [README.fr.md](README.fr.md)

 ![Architecture Diagram](diagram.png)

 ---

-English version of the README.

-For the French version, see [README.fr.md](README.fr.md)

 **Mother Project** is a macOS suite enabling the execution and management of local scripts in Roblox through a client-server ecosystem.
 It combines a user interface, isolated agents, and Lua scripts to interact with game instances.